|Photos and Slide Shows||Quotes||Meeting Clock||My Robotics Blog|

-When I'm not at work, I enjoy playing around with software, electronics, and robotics and playing soccer.
-I'm also the webmaster for the alumni of Penn State's Individual in a Complex Society interest house.
+When I'm not at work, I enjoy playing around with software, electronics, and robotics.
+I'm also the webmaster for the alumni of Penn State's Individual in a Complex Society interest house and administer the ICS facebook page.

 Gena is an attorney at the Department of Energy.
-Our son Glenn is 19 and challenging me in with his expertise in computers and knows more about networks (he likes cats, too).
+Our son Glenn is 22 and quite the IT and sys. admin. guru.

 everything that’s already in the world when you’re born is just normal;